-The processing of causality is an ongoing research topic that has been investigated with increasing depth over the years. the relation and processing.
-(Maat & Sanders, 2001; Sanders & Spooren, 2015; Sanders & Sweetser, 2009) (10a.)
-(10b.)
-Once again research on DC processing has crucial understand whether or not these different sources of causality translate into actual psychological differences.
+The processing of causality is an ongoing research topic that has been investigated with increasing depth over the years.
+One focus has been on the nature of a causal relation and its processing.
+One distinction is between objective versus subjective causal relations (Maat & Sanders, 2001; Sanders & Spooren, 2015; Sanders & Sweetser, 2009).
+An objective causal relation (10a.) refers to cases in which a cause naturally generates an effect that follows and a subjective causal relation (10b.) refers to someone’s reasoning.
+The latter forces the addressee to consider the speaker’s Subject of Consciousness (SoC) which refers to mentally representing the subjective information.

+Once again research on DC processing has played a crucial role in understanding whether or not these different sources of causality translate into actual psychological differences.

-a. had fever last night so he cancelled the group meeting.
+a.
+Jones had fever last night so he cancelled the group meeting.

-b. had fever last night so he is sick.
+b.
+Jones had fever last night so he is sick.

-Canestrelli et al. (2013) compared the processing of the Dutch DC want and omdat that mark subjective and objective causal relations respectively.
-They report a slowdown in reading time after subjective causal DC relative to objective .
-The authors attributed this difference in reading time to the fact that a subjective relation requires represent someone else’s belief (the SoC) which they argue is cognitively more costly to integrate than causal relation.
+Canestrelli et al. (2013) compared the processing of the Dutch DC want and omdat that mark subjective and objective causal relations, respectively.
+They report a slowdown in reading time after a subjective causal DC relative to an objective one.
+The authors attributed this difference in reading time to the fact that a subjective relation requires the addressee to represent someone else’s belief (the SoC), which they argue is cognitively more costly to integrate than an objective causal relation.
 Thus, it seems that the cognitive effort of processing a causal relation is mediated by the source of causality.

-These findings were replicated and further explored by Wei et al. (2019) who took a specificity of DC in Chinese.
-Chinese unspecified causal relationWei et al. designed a visual world paradigm to test participants’ tracking of the source of causality while processing a sentence.
-Dutch (Experiment 1) and Chinese (Experiment 2) speakers heard sentences in (11) (Wei et al., 2019, p.7) while looking at a screen depicting the scene on one side and a person thinking about the scene on the other side as in Figure 1.
+These findings were recently replicated and then further explored by Wei et al. (2019) who took advantage of a specificity of DCs in Chinese.
+That is, Chinese encodes a term for objective and subjective DC causal relations (yin'er and kejian, respectively) as well as for unspecified causal relations (suoyi).
+Wei et al. designed a visual world paradigm to test participants’ tracking of the source of causality while processing a sentence.
+Dutch (Experiment 1) and Chinese (Experiment 2) speakers in Utrecht heard sentences such as the ones in (11) (Wei et al., 2019, p.7) while looking at a screen depicting the scene on one side and a person thinking about the scene (SoC) on the other side, as in Figure 1.
 All test sentences had two versions, one ending with a subjective causal realation (11a.) and its objective counterpart (11b.).

 a.
 The private chemistry factory has been polluting the water, so its owner may not care about environment protection.